Applicable laws for LIRAs and LIFs

 The applicable law is the law of the province in which the member worked when he or she ceased active plan membership.

-If the province is Québec, the applicable law for LIRAs or LIFs is the Supplemental Pension Plans Act, which is administered by the Régie.
+If the province is Québec, the applicable law for LIRAs or LIFs is the Supplemental Pension Plans Act, which we administer.

 For the other provinces or territories in Canada, consult the applicable laws and monitoring agencies responsible for those laws.